sealink/docker-deploy/README.md

 Currently it allows you to create a release and trigger the build automation in Docker Hub.

+1. Update the version in `public/version.txt`

+1. Update the version tag of the image nane in `Dockerrun.aws.json`

+1. Push to the updated branch and the tag as the version to origin

 ## Installation

 For multiple application usage, install the gem directly (in the global gem